 The key to whether your online activity is subject to the Code of Conduct is whether you are giving the impression that you are acting as a councillor.
 And that stands whether you are in fact acting in an official capacity or simply giving the impression that you are doing so.
 This may be less than clear if you have a private blog or a Facebook profile.

 There are several factors which will come into play which are more a question of judgment than a hard and fast line.
 For example, a Standards Committee may consider how well known or high profile you are as a councillor, the privacy settings on your blog or social networking site, the content of the site itself and what you say on it.
 Most councillors are using their online profile to communicate with citizens about representing their local area so engaging the code, if necessary, should be a relatively straightforward decision.
-Since the judgment of whether you are perceived to be acting as a councillor will be taken by someone else, it’s safest to assume that any online activity can be linked to your official role.
+Since the judgment of whether you are perceived to be acting as a councillor will be taken by someone else, it is safest to assume that any online activity can be linked to your official role.
 It is worth noting that web links to official council websites may give or reinforce the impression that you are representing the council.

-Unless you’ve gone to significant effort to keep an online persona completely separate from your councillor identity, you are unlikely to be able to claim that you were acting in a completely private capacity.
+Unless you have gone to significant effort to keep an online persona completely separate from your councillor identity, you are unlikely to be able to claim that you were acting in a completely private capacity.
 Members should comply with the general principles of the Code in what they publish and what they allow others to publish.